What Is the GMAT Test? – Guide for International Students

 How Is the GMAT Scored?

-What is GMAT scoring?
-As the exam is a CAT test, the GMAT scoring method evaluates your score based on how you perform during the exam.
+As the exam is a CAT test, the scoring method evaluates your score based on how you perform during the exam.
 Your exam begins with a medium difficulty question, and the computer will increase the difficulty of questions presented to you with each question you answer correctly.
 If you answer questions incorrectly, you may be given slightly less difficult questions to compensate.

 Your final score is created using a combination of your correct answers and wrong answers with the level of difficulty of the questions you answered.